Oxidation for Chronic Fatigue Syndrome and Fibromyalgia

 Persistent for obvious reasons.
 Most of the patients who have had chronic fatigue syndrome and fibromyalgia have tried multiple approaches, and multiple natural alternatives to drugs.

 The naturopathic treatment for chronic fatigue syndrome and fibromyalgia that I prefer is oxidation therapy and nutrient repletion.
-Nutrient repletion is treated with vitamin and mineral infusions, oxidation is achieved by ozone therapy.
+Nutrient repletion may be treated with vitamin and mineral infusions, oxidation is achieved by ozone therapy.
+Treatments are individualised for each patient’s case specifics.

 Robert Rowen, MD, author of Second Opinion Newsletter, has written a very comprehensive article about the use of ultraviolet blood irradiation in American hospitals for serious acute infections.
 The article is called the “Cure that time forgot,” and is available online.